The Hospice Team

 Hospice Physician: Ensures eligibility of the patient.
 Consults with primary physician to provide support, ensuring the medical needs of the patient are met.

-Registered Nurse Case Manager (RNCM): Primarily responsible for managing patient care, including assessing physicial condition and comfort.
+Registered Nurse Case Manager (RNCM): Primarily responsible for managing patient care, including assessing physical condition and comfort.
 Provides teaching and manages pain and other symptoms of the patient's illness.

 Licensed Practical Nurse (LPN): Makes visits and provides care, as delegated to them by the RNCM.
 Reinforces the teaching the RNCM has implemented.